apache/nuttx/configs/samd20-xplained/README.txt

      use to set or PATH variable.
 The path in the that file may not, however, be correct for your installation.

-     See also the "NOTE about Windows native toolchains" in the section call "GNU Toolchain Options" above.
+     See also the "NOTE about Windows native toolchains" in the section called "GNU Toolchain Options" above.

 Configuration sub-directories
 -----------------------------